slukits/lines/README.md

 if we click into the statusbar will we also want sb to receive the focus?
 Maybe, maybe not.
-To avoid opinionated default behavior lines implements the "Feature" concept whose API may be accessed by the FF-property of a embedded Component instance.
+To avoid opinionated default behavior lines implements the "Feature" concept whose API may be accessed by the FF-property of the embedded Component instance.

 ```go
     type MyComponent { lines.Component }